chem330/chem330.github.io/hardness/index.md

 ## Prepare your standards

-+ Calculate the expected $\ce{Mg^2+}$ and $\ce{Ca^2+}$ concentrations based on your titration results from the previous week.
+**Before Lab:** Calculate the expected $\ce{Mg^2+}$ and $\ce{Ca^2+}$ concentrations based on your titration results from the previous week.

-\note{ If your expected concentrations are over 100 mg/L, you should dilute your sample prior to analysis.
-The ideal range is about 10 mg/L. }
+\note{ If your expected concentrations are over 20 mg/L, you will need to dilute your sample prior to analysis.
+The ideal range is about 5-10 mg/L. }

-+ Prepare 5 standards that bracket the expected concentration (i.e. some should be lower and some should be higher).
+1. Prepare 5 standards that bracket the expected concentration (i.e. some should be lower and some should be higher).
 Overall you will want to span about 1 order of magnitude in concentration.
 Remember to factor in any dilutions you use!
 You can use the stock provided and dilute it with deionized or ultrapure water to create your standards.

   \note{ When preparing your standards, be sure to use class A glassware and work with precision and accuracy! }

-+ Place approximately 10-15 mL of your samples in **labeled** plastic 15-mL centrifuge tubes.
+1. Place exactly 10.00 mL of your standards in **labeled** plastic 15-mL centrifuge tubes.
 Make sure the tubes are labeled with your names and the concentrations of the standards!
+2. Add exactly 1.00 mL of lanthanum solution as a releasing agent.
+3. Cap your tubes and shake them to mix the releasing agent well.

 ## Prepare your samples

 ### Quality Control Sample

-+ A *quality control* (QC) sample will be provided for you.
+1. A *quality control* (QC) sample will be provided for you.
-+ Place approximately 10-15 mL of the QC is a labeled plastic 15-mL centrifuge tube.
+2. Place exactly 10.00 mL of the QC is a labeled plastic 15-mL centrifuge tube.
 Make sure the tube is labeled with your names and the identity of the sample!
+2. Add exactly 1.00 ml of lanthanum solution as a releasing agent.
+3. Cap your tubes and shake them to mix the releasing agent well.

 ### Unknown Samples

+You should analyze your filtered, acidified sample and your unfiltered sample.
+We will test to see if there is a difference between the two.

-\note{ If your samples are soft you can run them without dilution.
-If your samples are going to be above 100 mg/L for any analyte you should dilute them down to approximately 10 mg/L using deionized or ultrapure water.
+\note{ If your samples are very soft you can run them without dilution.
+If your samples are going to be above 10 mg/L for any analyte you should dilute them down to approximately 1-10 mg/L using deionized or ultrapure water.
 Make sure you keep track of the exact dilution you use! }

-+ Place approximately 10-15 mL of your samples in **labeled** plastic 15-mL centrifuge tubes.
+1. Place exactly 10.00 mL of your samples in **labeled** plastic 15-mL centrifuge tubes.
 Make sure the tubes are labeled with your names and the identity of the samples!
+2. Add exactly 1.00 ml of lanthanum solution as a releasing agent.
+3. Cap your tubes and shake them to mix the releasing agent well.

 ## Analyze your samples